jlaza020/personal/resume.md

     Managed, led, and contributed towards various geospatial-related projects.
 Maintained spatial keyword legacy system by loading, testing, and debugging datasets.
-Edited and rewrote parts of the legacy system's Java code to solve relevant loading and testing issues or increase the efficiency/responsiveness of the web service.
+Edited and rewrote parts of the legacy system's Java code to solve relevant loading and testing issues or increase the efficiency/responsiveness of web services.
 Wrote small scripts and software tools in C, Python, HTML, and Javascript to automate and/or reduce complexity and time of maintainence tasks.
 Performed and helped to write research in the area of geospatial database algorithms - especially join operations, nearest neighbor and range queries, and index structures.
 Gave seminars regarding good coding practices as well as database-related algorithms such as DBSCAN.

 Projects